-Thus far everything is directly analogous to topology.
-In an abstract setting cofibrations, fibrations, and the afore-mentioned characterisations are discussed for example in \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory}.
-There are considerably older references --- see for example \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie}.
+Thus far, this is as for the homotopy theory of topological spaces.
+In an abstract setting, cofibrations and fibrations are treated in \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie} and \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory}, for example.
+We must go a little further.

-To equip a category $\cl{A}$ admitting both a cylinder $\cylinder$ and a co-cylinder $\cocylinder$ with a model structure we must go a little further.
-We introduce the notion of a normally cloven fibration with respect to $\cocylinder$ or $\cylinder$.
-This is a strengthening of the notion of a fibration.
-Roughly speaking, we impose two requirements upon the lifts of homotopies that define a fibration, that these lifts are compatible and that identity homotopies lift to identity homotopies.
-If $\cylinder$ is left adjoint to $\cocylinder$ we characterise normally cloven fibrations with respect to $\cocylinder$ as exactly normally cloven fibrations with respect to $\cylinder$.
+Let us assume once more that we have a cylinder $\cylinder$ and a co-cylinder $\cocylinder$ in a formal category $\cl{A}$.
+We introduce the notion of a normally cloven fibration with respect to a cylinder $\cylinder$ or $\cocylinder$, which is a strengthening of the notion of a fibration.
+Roughly speaking, we impose two requirements upon the lifts of homotopies that define a fibration: that these lifts are compatible, and that identity homotopies lift to identity homotopies.
+If $\cylinder$ is left adjoint to $\cocylinder$, we characterise normally cloven fibrations with respect to $\cocylinder$ exactly as normally cloven fibrations with respect to $\cylinder$.

-In addition we introduce the dual notion of a normally cloven cofibration with respect to $\cylinder$ or $\cocylinder$.
-If $\cylinder$ is left adjoint to $\cocylinder$ we characterise normally cloven cofibrations with respect to $\cylinder$ as exactly normally cloven cofibrations with respect to $\cocylinder$.
+We introduce the dual notion of a normally cloven cofibration with respect to $\cylinder$ or $\cocylinder$.
+If $\cylinder$ is left adjoint to $\cocylinder$, we characterise normally cloven cofibrations with respect to $\cylinder$ exactly as normally cloven cofibrations with respect to $\cocylinder$.

-A composition of cofibrations is a cofibration and that a composition of fibrations is a fibration.
-Suppose that we have commutative diagrams \twosq{a_{2},a_{0},a_{3},a_{1},g_{0},j,j',g_{1},a_{0},a_{2},a_{1},a_{3},r_{0},j',j,r_{1}} in $\cl{A}$ such that $r_{0}$ is a retraction of $g_{0}$, and such that $r_{1}$ is a retraction of $g_{1}$.
-If $j$ is a cofibration with respect to $\cylinder$, then $j'$ is also a cofibration with respect to $\cylinder$.
-We also prove this for normally cloven cofibrations with respect to $\cylinder$.
-We obtain dual results for fibrations and normally cloven fibrations with respect to $\cocylinder$.
+A composition of cofibrations is a cofibration, and a composition of fibrations is a fibration.
+Moreover, suppose that we have commutative diagrams \twosq{a_{2},a_{0},a_{3},a_{1},g_{0},j,j',g_{1},a_{0},a_{2},a_{1},a_{3},r_{0},j',j,r_{1}} in $\cl{A}$ such that $r_{0}$ is a retraction of $g_{0}$, and such that $r_{1}$ is a retraction of $g_{1}$.
+If $j$ is a cofibration, then $j'$ is also a cofibration.
+All this holds equally for normally cloven cofibrations, and dually for fibrations and normally cloven fibrations.

-In our abstract setting Garner and van den Berg recently arrived at the notion of a normally cloven fibration independently of the author --- see around Proposition 6.1.5 in \cite{VanDenBergGarnerTopologicalAndSimplicialModelsOfIdentityTypes}.
-In \ref{MappingCylindersAndMappingCoCylindersSection} we will present further ideas from this paper.